MatthewDLudwig/NimiqWrapper/README.md

           - Uint8Array or string.

 ### MinerHelper

+These functions can be accessed through the `minerHelper` property of the constructed `NimiqWrapper` object.

 - Functions
   - `initMiner`
     - This function must be called before any others in MinerHelper can be called, as it initializes the pool miner.